The Perfect 3 Days In Rome: The Best Rome Itinerary For First-Time Visitors

 A trip to Rome would not be complete without a trip to Vatican City.
 Home to the Pope, the city is a country of its own inside Rome.
 This independent city-state is considered one of the most important religious sites in the world.
 The city mints its own euros, issues passports, and has its own flag and anthem.
 This area offers a lot of the top attractions to see in Rome.
 Within Vatican City, you’ll find numerous attractions including St Peter’s Square, St Peter’s Basilica, and Vatican Museums where the Sistine Chapel is located.
 With the beauty of the Sistine Chapel and the brilliance of St Peter’s Basilica, this visit is an incredible experience in itself and is one of the best things to do in Rome.

 The Vatican is always crowded no matter when you visit.
 Plan well in advance and arrive first thing in the morning.
 Allow at least half a day to see Vatican City and its top attractions.
-A guided tour is the perfect way to get through all the main attractions, skip some of the queues and learn a bit about the history.
-You definitely don’t want to skip a visit to the Vatican as it’s not only one of the best places to visit in Rome but also in the world.
+This guided tour is a perfect way to get through all the main attractions, skip the queues and learn a bit about the history.
+Don’t skip a visit to the Vatican as it’s not only one of the best places to visit in Rome, but also in the world.

 Vatican Museum and Sistine Chapel